maximeschoeni/sublanguage/readme.txt

 = 2.8 =

+- Fix Bug that erase other language content when a post is saved multiple times with Gutenberg.
+- Fix Bug when a post has a translated post_name for main language causing a canonical loop
 - Allow special characters in cpt archive url or slug
 - Activate rewrite also when property is not set when registering post type